Alexandra Chalupa

-Alexandra Stephania Chalupa (Note: Олександра Стефанія Чалупа) (born 1976 or 1977) is an American lawyer and academic with expertise in International Security and political warfare.
+Alexandra Stephania Chalupa (Note: Олександра Стефанія Чалупа) (born 1976 or 1977) is an American lawyer and researcher with expertise in International Security and political warfare.
 She was co-chair of the Democratic National Committee's (DNC's) Ethnic Council and the founder of the political consulting firm Chalupa & Associates, LLC.
 She is a pro-Ukrainian activist and human rights advocate.

 During Ukraine's Revolutionary of Dignity (2013-2014) Chalupa volunteered with Barack Obama's administration, including the Vice President's Office and National Security Council to help build stronger relationships with the Ukrainian American community and other stakeholders supporting human rights and pro-democracy protestors in Kyiv.

 After the publication of a 2017 Politico article, Chalupa became embroiled in a controversy that alleged past activities were part of a conspiracy between the DNC and the Ukrainian government to undermine Trump's campaign.

 Early life

 Chalupa was born in Davis, California, to Tanya Keis and Leo M. Chalupa, both Ukrainian immigrants.
 Tanya was born in a United Nations refugee camp in Heidenheim, Germany after World War II.
 Tanya's and Leo's parents brought them to the United States as children seeking asylum from the Soviet Union, and they grew up in the Bronx, New York.
 As a couple, they moved to California, where Leo earned a PhD in neuroscience from UCLA and became a professor at UC Davis.

 When Chalupa was 2–1/2, her life was saved by a child car seat when her parents' car spun out of control and crashed while traversing the Alps in Italy.
 The incident led her mother to single-handedly wage a successful 2-year lobbying campaign in the California legislature for a mandatory child safety seat law that passed in 1982.

 Chalupa attended Davis Senior High School, majored in Rhetoric and minored in peace and conflict studies at UC Berkeley, and received her J.D. degree from UC Davis.
 In 2024, she earned a Master of International Security at the University of Sydney.